pananton/busrpc-spec/busrpc.md

 // empty structure is encodable message Encodable1 { }

-// all fields have encodable scalar type, so the structure is encodable message Encodable2 {
+// all fields have encodable scalar/enumeration type, so the structure is encodable message Encodable2 {
   optional int32 f1 = 1;
   string f2 = 2;